OS108/os108.org/README.md

 ### F.A.Q.
 ### 1.Why name OS108?

--> 1 and 0 being binary bits when represented 8 bits forms a byte also the distance of Earth from the Sun is about 108 times the diameter of the Sun. hence the name
+-> 1 and 0 being binary bits when represented 8 bits forms a byte also the distance of Earth from the Sun is about 108 times the diameter of the Sun. hence the name.
+And logo is called "vyom" meaning 'Space'

 ### 2.Can I help contribute to the project?